Get started with IronPDF

 ChromePdfRenderer renderer = new ChromePdfRenderer();

-Dictionary<string, string> customCookies = new Dictionary<string, string>();
+Dictionary<string, string> customCookies = new Dictionary<string, string>

-// Apply custom cookies
+// Apply the custom cookies to the rendering options of the renderer

 renderer.RenderingOptions.CustomCookies = customCookies;

-var uri = new Uri("https://localhost:44362/invoice");
+Uri uri = new Uri("https://localhost:44362/invoice");

 PdfDocument pdf = renderer.RenderUrlAsPdf(uri);